FromDaong/nft-web/docs/Social.md

 ## Components

 - User Service: user interaction, blocking, notifications, etc
-- Trit Service: creates posts and writes activity to the blockchain and listens for blockchain events
+- Treat Service: creates posts and writes activity to the blockchain and listens for blockchain events
 - Feed Service: Retrieves the posts to show the user on their feed, enforces privacy options, strip reply to, remove image_url for sub content etc.
 - Timeline Service: should show all the follower's most recent posts.
   - To render them in realtime is bad slow, instead, constantly generate the timeline and store it in memory.
 When user navigates to page they will be served from cache.